sdcnku/micropython/docs/library/pyb.I2C.rst

 class I2C -- a two-wire serial protocol
 =======================================

 I2C is a two-wire protocol for communicating between devices.
 At the physical level it consists of 2 wires: SCL and SDA, the clock and data lines respectively.

 I2C objects are created attached to a specific bus.
-They can be initialized when created, or initialized later on.
+They can be initialised when created, or initialised later on.

-.. only:: port_pyboard or port_openmvcam
+.. only:: port_pyboard

     Example::

         from pyb import I2C

-        i2c = I2C(2)                         # create on bus 2
+        i2c = I2C(1)                         # create on bus 1
-        i2c = I2C(2, I2C.MASTER)             # create and init as a master
+        i2c = I2C(1, I2C.MASTER)             # create and init as a master
         i2c.init(I2C.MASTER, baudrate=20000) # init as a master
         i2c.init(I2C.SLAVE, addr=0x42)       # init as a slave with given address i2c.deinit()                         # turn off the peripheral

 Printing the i2c object gives you information about its configuration.

-.. only:: port_pyboard or port_openmvcam
+.. only:: port_pyboard

     The basic methods are send and recv::

         i2c.send('abc')      # send 3 bytes
         i2c.send(0x42)       # send a single byte, given by the number data = i2c.recv(3)   # receive 3 bytes

     To receive inplace, first create a bytearray::

         data = bytearray(3)  # create a buffer